sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 ## Xiong Li
 - Check the user's cards amount #17
-- Implement functions to check whether a certain combination is possible #35
+- Implement functions to sync the game(to all players). #35

 ## Zhi Wang
 - Define the card number#20